beepy/mystery-theater-browser/content/about.md

 ## Why This Site?

 There are currently two complete collections of Mystery Theater available on the wonderful Internet Archive, but the archive does not provide a wonderful way to discover content.
-This site seeks to privde an ad-free, mobile-friendly way to browse the episodes, with accurate, spoiler-free descriptions and links directly to the audio.
+This site seeks to provide an ad-free, mobile-friendly way to browse the episodes, with accurate, spoiler-free descriptions and links directly to the audio.

 The two complete collections are: